-Except for 50 metre events in a 50 metres pool, assignment of lanes shall be (number 1 lane being on the right side of the pool (0 when using pools with 10 lanes) when facing the course from the starting end) by placing the fastest athlete or team in the centre lane in the pool with an odd number of lanes, or in lane 3 or 4 respectively in pools having 6 or 8 lanes.
-In pools using 10 lanes, the fastest athlete shall be placed in lane 4.
-The athlete having the faster time is to be placed on his left, then alternating the others to right and left in accordance with the submitted times.
+Except for 50 metre Events in a 50 metre pool, assignment of lanes shall be done by placing the faster Athlete or team in the centre lane in the pool with an odd number of lanes, or in lane 3 or 4 respectively in pools having six (6) or eight (8) lanes.
+In pools using ten (10) lanes, the fastest Athlete shall be placed in lane 4.
+The Athlete having the faster time is to be placed on their left, then alternating the others to right and left in accordance with the submitted times.
 Athletes with identical times shall be assigned their lane positions by drawing within the aforesaid pattern.
+Lane number 1 shall be on the right side of the pool when facing the course from the starting end (or lane number 0 when using pools with 10 lanes).

-When 50 metre events are contested in a 50 metre pool, the events may be swum, at the discretion of LOC with the approval of the Technical Delegate, either from the regular starting end to the turning end or from the turning end to the starting end, (depending on existence of Automatic Officiating, Starter’s position, etc.).
-The LOC should advise athletes of their determination well before the start of the Competition.
-Regardless of which way the event is swum, the athletes shall be seeded in the same lanes in which they would be seeded if they were both starting and finishing at the starting end.
+When 50 metre Events are contested in a 50 metre pool, the Events may be swum, at the discretion of LOC with the approval of the Technical Delegate, either from the regular starting end to the turning end or from the turning end to the starting end, (depending on existence of AOE, Starter’s position, etc.).
+The LOC should advise Athletes of their determination before the start of the Competition.
+Regardless of which way the Event is swum, the Athletes shall be seeded in the same lanes in which they would be seeded if they were both starting and finishing at the starting end.